MEDHAT-ALHADDAD/MEDHAT-ALHADDAD.github.io/src/data/about.md

 # Travel / Geography

 - I am originally from Cairo, Egypt.
-- I've been to ~ 2 countries, I hope one day to visit all countries in the world.
+- I've been to ~ 3 countries, I hope one day to visit all countries in the world.
 - I am an MineCraft enthusiast.

 # Fun facts

 - I have a list of thousands of ideas, like creating a new economic Theory.
-- I can locate 90% country on a map, and know a lot about History of each one.
+- I can locate 90% of the countries on a map, and know a little bit about the History of each one.

 # I dream of